 2.A.7.
-Evidence ability to develop, research and evaluate ideas, concepts and processes as appropriate within your artistic practice.
+Evidence ability to develop, research and evaluate ideas, concepts and processes as appropriate within your own artistic practice.

 2.A.8.
-Demonstrate excellent command in a range of communication modes associated with your practice, and its presentation to both specialist and non-specialist audiences.
-This includes effective and inspirational communication with the ensemble's management, directors and artistic leaders.
+Demonstrate excellent command in a range of communication modes associated with your practice and its presentation to both specialist and non-specialist audiences.

 2.A.9.
 Exhibit basic competence in technological utilisation and application.